roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-08 ****** byStoryTeller07© Unable to see her husband, past the lights glaring at her, she looked worried.
+Unable to see her husband, past the lights glaring at her, she looked worried.
 The expression added to the natural look of innocence she wore.
 Although naked, she struck a demure pose.
 The overall effect was of someone most would want to buy, and take home, to cherish.

  Even the severe lighting, couldn't harden her soft features.
 The womanly curves of her body were voluptuous, promising much, once past the barrier of innocence.
 It left the connoisseur wanting to pluck this ripe fruit, to enjoy its delights, with the prospect of releasing a hidden passion.